yellowdog/python-examples/README.md

 - `--destination`/`-d <local_path>` — local destination directory (default: mirrors the remote directory name)
 - `--dry-run`/`-D` — show what would be downloaded without actually downloading

+Remote paths may contain wildcard characters (`*`, `?`, `[…]`).
+A wildcard path is expanded against the configured prefix and all matching files and directories are downloaded.
+The matched names are displayed before the download begins.
+When a wildcard is used, files are downloaded into the current directory (preserving the names of the matched items) unless `--destination` is specified. `--sync` is supported with wildcards.

+Example: `yd-download 'results_*'` downloads everything whose name starts with `results_`.

 ## yd-delete

 The `yd-delete` command deletes files or directories from a remote data store.